 5.23 Nos.
-75-81 are 3 storey plus semi-basement and match the style of houses found on Minford Gardens.
+75 to 81 (odd) are three storey plus semi-basement and match the style of houses found on Minford Gardens.
 No. 79 has an unsympathetic roof extension made more incongruous by setting it behind a timber panelled parapet.

 5.24 Nos.
-38-40 are a pair of 2 storey, gault brick villas plus semi-basement.
+38 to 40 (even) are a pair of two storey, gault brick villas plus semi-basement.
 They are the same architectural style as Nos.
-61-69 but are distinguished by projecting paired porches with timber panelled doors.
+61 to 69 (odd) but are distinguished by projecting paired porches with timber panelled doors.

-5.25 No.36 is a double fronted, gault brick, 2 storey, semi-detached villa with asymmetric tiled roof (hipped on the left hand side).
-A wide, centralised, projecting stucco porch has round pillars with capitals.
+5.25 No. 36 is a double fronted, gault brick, two storey, semi-detached villa with asymmetric tiled roof (hipped on the left hand side).
+A wide, centralised, projecting stucco porch has round pillars with capitals and is approached by a wide tessellated path.
 Either side are one storey canted bays.
-A wide gap between this house and No.38 permits views of the rear of Netherwood Road.
+A wide gap between this house and No. 38 permits views of the rear of Netherwood Road.

 5.26 Nos.
-32-34 are a pair of 2 storey gault brick houses with single storey square bays with deep sills and large ornate capitals.
+32 to 34 (even) are a pair of two storey, halls adjoining, gault brick houses with single storey square bays with deep sills and large ornate capitals.
 The paired porches have stucco surrounds with capitals and a cornice.
 The houses both carry an elaborate moulded stucco parapet with a cornice with dentil course below it.
+Both houses have original stained glass in the doors and fanlights.
 Another significant gap allows views through to the rear of houses on Netherwood Road.